 Suggested uses for electrical anti-corrosive paste: Just about all automotive electrical connections that one wishes to get long-term, uninterrupted service from...including battery, chassis strap, fuse to holder, lamp to socket, antenna connections...etc.
 As a matter of fact, if anyone can come up with an automotive connection where it would not be suitable, I'd love to hear about it!

-Pic of Ohmmeter probes in a dab of ACZP showing non-conductivity.
+Conductivity Test: Ohmmeter probes in a dab of ACZP show no conductivity!

 ACZP is actually non-conductive!
 That's because the conductive zinc particles...more like zinc dust really, are suspended in non-conductive grease, and so are not in contact with each other...no direct conductive path actually exists across a blob of it (see above)...so itís pretty benign stuff at the low voltages present a vehicleís electric system, and should not be considered to be making electrical contact or carrying any current...and thatís why lathering it onto a connection without first separating and cleaning will only externally cover the connection and not take full advantage of the chemical benefit of the zinc particles...

 When in place between and around two contacts which have mechanical pressure pushing them together, the benefits occur at the microscopic level.
 Three distinctly different conditions take place.
-To understand a appreciate the advantage, an finer inspection of these conditions is presented here:
+To understand and appreciate the advantage, a finer inspection of these conditions is presented here: